jaykim305/jaykim305.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

-Hi, I am a Ph.D. student at KAIST advised under [Prof. Dongsu Han](http://ina.kaist.ac.kr/~dongsuh/) in [Intelligent Network Architecture Laboratory.](http://ina.kaist.ac.kr/)
+Hi, I am a Ph.D. student at KAIST advised under [Prof. Dongsu Han](http://ina.kaist.ac.kr/~dongsuh/) in [Intelligent Network Architecture Research Group.](http://ina.kaist.ac.kr/)

 My research interest lies in any systems or applications that are networked; Internet services and applications, cloud, and systems for Artificial Intelligence.
 I enjoy tackling challenges that are yet explored in new or existing systems and my goal is to provide solutions for them with practical system design.
 I find the research more interesting when novel opportunities or ideas are discovered from other domains and can be translated into networked systems.